 Like the rest of the world, the Trust found its plans for 2020 radically altered by the Covid-19 crisis.
 Public events had to be cancelled, and the Trust instead made a series of emergency grants to support musicians and artists.
 These included contributions to the Help Musicians Coronavirus Financial Hardship Fund, to the fund established by the Royal Academy of Music for students in hardship due to the lockdown, to the bursary funds of both the Hampstead School of Art and the Yehudi Menuhin School, and to the emergency fund of the Young Classical Artists Trust, to help outstanding young musicians suffering the cancellation of all their concerts at the outset of their professional careers.

-At the end of October 2020 came the tragic news of the death of David Scrase, Cosman Keller Trustee since 2016.
+At the end of October 2020 came the tragic death of David Scrase, Cosman Keller Trustee since 2016.
 When he joined the Trust, David had recently retired from the Fitzwilliam Museum in Cambridge, where he had spent many years as Keeper of Paintings, Drawings and Prints and then Assistant Director of Collections, amassing an unsurpassed knowledge of the collections and directing a remarkable period of acquisitions for the museum.
 He had a deep understanding of drawing and a profound knowledge of the history and making of art; he was also a generous, charming and witty friend and colleague, who will be very sorely missed by all who had the good fortune to know him.
 A tribute to his life and work at the Fitzwilliam can be found here.
-Obituaries were published in The Times and The Daily Telegraph.
+Obituaries were also published in The Times and The Daily Telegraph.

 2020 was a dreadfully difficult year.
 Nevertheless, the Trust looked forward with hope to 2021, for 31 March 2021 would have been Milein’s 100th birthday.
 When the pandemic struck, several exhibitions and events were already planned to mark her centenary year, and work continued throughout the lockdown to bring as much as possible to fruition.